Hawthorn Primary School

 Mr Rhodes Head Teacher

 These dogs will work with children on a one-one basis and will especially help those children who have been bullied, abused, suffering with emotional issues, going through upsetting/difficult times or even scared/phobic of dogs.
 These dogs will bring much joy and help to all the children they meet.
-Children who struggle with social interaction can find a reassuring friend in a canine therapy dog.
+Children who struggle with social interaction can find a reassuring canine friend.

 School Dog Policy and Risk Assessment